justindritschel/MDS-Class-Repo/README_2.md

 Testing git and github functionality for MDS class
 My first commit
 For the record, changes to file names should only be done on Github and not the local machine.
+Making changes to commit back to Github through Github desktop.